perslab/CELLECT/README.md

 ## Update log

 We have implemented CELLECT-LDSC that uses [LDSC](https://github.com/bulik/ldsc) for genetic prioritization.
-We expect to release CELLECT-MAGMA, CELLECT-RolyPoly and CELLECT-DEPICT in the future.
+We expect to release CELLECT-[MAGMA](https://ctg.cncr.nl/software/magma) in the near future.
+We also expect to develop CELLECT-[RolyPoly](https://github.com/dcalderon/rolypoly) and CELLECT-[DEPICT](https://data.broadinstitute.org/mpg/depict/).
 See the [CHANGELOG](https://github.com/perslab/CELLECT/blob/master/CHANGELOG.md) for details.

 ## Installation